sambadregmi/sambadregmi.github.io/_pages/cv.md

 Presentations
 ======
-* Presented a conference abstract "Design Methods for Robots for Overground Physical Interaction" 41st IEEE Engineering in Medicine and Biology Conference (EMBC 2019), Berlin, Germany.
+* Presented a conference abstract ``Design Methods for Robots for Overground Physical Interaction'' 41st IEEE Engineering in Medicine and Biology Conference (EMBC 2019), Berlin, Germany.
 (Jul 2019)
 * Presented a conference paper ``Estimation of Endpoint Impedance of a Parallel Manipulator using a Robotic Simulator'' at ASME 2020 International Mechanical
 Engineering Congress and Exposition, Portland, OR.
 (Nov 2020)